Google Forms Open Source Alternative

 Features & Functionality

 Let’s have a closer look at what you can do with Google Forms and Formbricks.
 Google Forms has been around for years but it has stayed pretty flat in what you can do with it.
-Formbricks is the new kid on the block with some features shipped and a lot more on the roadmap.
+Formbricks is the new kid on the block with many features shipped and a lot more on the roadmap.

 Let’s go through it in detail: